TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

                    xnwf()   Net Worth, future balance,  all eligible accounts, only total the excluded accounts (debug) **this is the formula that most people should use for a 'normal' / 'standard' net worth

+                   From build MD2025(5500) onwards:
+                    >> you can optionally pass an asOfDate parameter to these NW functions (except xnw and xnwf).
+                       - the parameter must be integer format yyyymmdd - E.g. nw(20241231)
+                       - do not use this parameter if you just want today, current balance, or future balance.
+                       - you can re-use a row's 'Override Balance asof Date' value with @asof magic tag - e.g. nw(@asof)
+                       - WARNING: These net worth functions are relatively quick when used without a date parameter, but become a slightly slower calculation when an asof date is used - use with caution.
+                                  If speed is a concern, then you can manually configure a NW row by just selecting the required accounts, rather than using the nw() type formulas...
+                       >> Net worth calculations are cached so you can safely reuse the same function many times

+                    >> you can optionally pass a currency id by using a magic tag (literal/id) to net worth functions:
+                       - by default, the result will be returned in your base currency.
+                       - you can re-use a row's 'Display Currency' with the @@rowcurrency magic tag
+                       - you can select any currency using the tag picker - e.g. @@gbp
+                       - using the magic tag @@basecurrency will always convert back to your base currency
+                         - e.g. nw(@@rowcurrency) or nw(@asof, @@gbp)

                    NOTE: When you use these Net Worth formulas, it is not necessary to configure any other settings on the row unless you plan to use the result of the row in conjunction with the formula.
                          - i.e. you can just use the formula 'nw() @nothis'

-                   NOTE: if you can dream up any additional functions to be added, or if any formulas/functions do not work properly for you, please contact the author
+                   NOTE: if you can dream up any additional functions to be added, or if any formulas/functions do not work properly for you, please contact the author (Stuart Beesley, aka Mr Toolbox).

                  WARNING: You can enter an FORMULA with no accounts selected in the picklist.
 The formula will try to resolve.
 BUT if you refer to @this or this row's tag, then you will probably get an